luizbgomide/sovereign/index.md

 ### Change Log

+#### 2024-09-14
+- Removed the Sniper's Eye feat.
+I think it's a trap and we don't need it.

 #### 2024-09-13
 - Unify on DC 10.
 I hate coming up with DCs, and the simplification is worth the loss of fidelity.